aaditya7788/netflix-loading-indicator/README.md

 ## Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/aaditya7788/netflix-loading-indicator) or contact me at [aadityasahani78.com](mailto:aadityasahani78.com).
+For any questions or issues, please open an issue on the [GitHub repository](https://github.com/aaditya7788/netflix-loading-indicator) or contact me at [aadityasahani78@gmail.com](mailto:aadityasahani78@gmail.com).

 ---

 Thank you for using `netflix-loading-indicator`!
 We hope it adds a stylish touch to your React projects.
 ```

-Feel free to replace `[your-email@example.com](mailto:your-email@example.com)` with your actual contact email or remove it if you prefer not to include it.
-If you have any other specific details or sections to add, let me know!